HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/index.md

 - Live Indexing: Indexes changes made in DAM in near real-time.
 This allows DAM indices to be up to date.

-Follow the instructions below to configure and use DAM Indexing.
+Refer to the following topics for instructions on how to configure and use DAM Indexing.

 - **[Configuring DAM Indexing](./configure_dam_indexing.md)**
-This section provides instruction on how to enable and configure DAM Indexing.
+Learn how to enable and configure DAM Indexing.

 - **[Using DAM Indexing](./using_dam_indexing.md)**
-This section provides instruction on how to use DAM Indexing.
+Know how to use DAM Indexing.

 - **[DAM Indexing limitations](../../limitations/index.md)**
-This section states the current limitations of DAM Indexing.
+This topic lists the current limitations of DAM Indexing.